Need help with booking? Send us a message.

 Carry digital and printed copies of your policy and permits

-The Helambu region is home to diverse ethnic communities including the Tamang, Sherpa, and Yolmo people, whose culture is deeply rooted in Tibetan Buddhist traditions.
+The Helambu region is home to diverse ethnic communities, including the Tamang, Sherpa, and Yolmo, whose cultures are deeply rooted in Tibetan Buddhist traditions.
 Their rich cultural heritage is expressed in their monasteries, prayer flags, chortens, and daily rituals.
-Asiana Treks and Tours emphasizes the importance of respecting local customs, as it not only enriches your experience but also contributes to preserving these time-honored traditions.
+Asiana Treks and Tours emphasises the importance of respecting local customs, as it not only enriches your experience but also helps preserve these time-honoured traditions.

 During your trek, you’ll pass through remote villages where life is simple and deeply spiritual.
 Visitors are expected to dress modestly, remove shoes before entering temples or homes, and ask before taking photographs of people.
 Always walk around religious monuments clockwise, and avoid touching sacred objects unless invited.
 Understanding a few local phrases like “Tashi Delek” (greetings) can go a long way in showing respect.